-Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area Yes Year opened 1939 Private office for LSC No Year built or last updated 2010 Staff break room Yes Collection size 25,099 Study Room/s 1 2018 circulation 114,884 Separate meeting or program space/s 1 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area Yes Year opened 1939 Private office for LSC No Year built or last updated 2010 Staff break room Yes Collection size 25,421 Study Room/s 1 2021 circulation 89,893 Separate meeting or program space/s 1 Total floor space (Sq.
 Ft.)
-5,970 Program space shared or library-only Library 2018 open hours 41 Sufficient for collection & technology Minimally Public Internet stations 7 Significant building operational issues No Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed 2013 City owned or leased Owned
+5,970 Program space shared or library-only Library 2022 open hours 44 Sufficient for collection & technology Minimally Public Internet stations 5 Significant building operational issues No Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed 2013 City owned or leased Owned

 The Delano Library relocated to a remodeled bank building in 2004.
 Initially, some of the space was retained by the city for storage.
 A further renovation in 2010 converted this space into small but efficient staff work areas and provided a drive-up book drop.
 One of the distinctive features of the space is the converted vault, now the teen area, which provides Delano with possibly the most secure tornado shelter in the region.
-While the facility does meet current needs and is overall relatively spacious, it is becoming cramped for adult print and media and there is little to no room for growth in other areas of the collection without losing important activity space.
+While the facility does meet current needs and is overall relatively spacious, it is becoming cramped for adult print and media.
+There is little to no room for growth in other areas of the collection without losing important activity space.
+Program area in the library is limited, while demand for programming is high.
 Parking is sometimes insufficient during programs and at the height of summer business.